Charleston Car Accident Attorneys With A Proven Track Record

-- Property damage costs: If you have been injured in a car accident, chances are that your vehicle has been damaged or totaled as well.
+- Property damage costs: If you have been injured in a car accident, chances are your vehicle has been damaged or totaled.
 You can seek compensation for the full value of any property damage expenses you’ve suffered due to the accident.

 - Pain, suffering and emotional anguish: Until you’re the one who is injured, it can be easy to overlook the nonvisible injuries caused by car accidents, such as pain, suffering and emotional distress.
 Those who are involved in crashes often suffer from the development of psychological conditions, such as depression and post-traumatic stress disorder (PTSD).

 Who Pays For Damages After A Car Accident In West Virginia?

-Our car wreck lawyers can help you prove that your car accident would not have occurred but for the negligence of the at-fault driver.
+Our experienced Charleston car accident lawyers can help you prove that your accident would not have occurred but for the negligence of the at-fault driver.
 Examples of negligence that can lead to car wrecks include drinking while driving, driving while distracted, speeding, failing to yield, driving aggressively and more.

 We’ll work hard to prove fault.
 This means that as soon as you hire our law firm, we will open an investigation into your accident.
 We will talk to any witnesses, review the police report, travel to and photograph the accident scene, review vehicle damages and injuries, and, if necessary, hire experts to reconstruct the crash and determine what happened.
 If we can acquire sufficient evidence to unequivocally prove fault, then we will issue a demand letter against the at-fault party’s insurer.